waitAmhee/waitAmhee/README.md

 ---

 ### 👩🏻‍💻 About Me
-- 🎓 Computer Engineering @ SMWU
+- 🎓 B.S. in ICT Convergence Engineering (IT Engineering), Sookmyung Women’s University
 - 🚀 Building scalable backend systems
-- ☁️ DevOps & Cloud infrastructure enthusiast
 - 🔥 Interested in concurrency, caching, and system design

 ---